Frequently Asked Questions

 How do I return materials?

 Please use the library's book drops either at the main door via Lincoln Ave, or in the wall near the Yampa River entrance.
-The City Market book drop is closed at this time.
+The book drops in Clark and at City Market are also available.

 Can I get books on a certain topic for a distance-learning or homeschool project?